covidsafewatch/website/input/senate-submissions/google-appstore-reviews-of-covidsafe.md

 # Overview

-Theese reviews were exported on the 22nd of May 2020 from the Google Appstore.
+These reviews were exported on the 22nd of May 2020 from the Google Appstore.
 The latest data can be programatically accessed via scraping https://play.google.com/store/apps/details?id=au.gov.health.covidsafe&hl=en_AU&showAllReviews=true

 Geoffrey Huntley has seen no replies from customer support to app store reviews left by people who have been experiencing troubles downloading, registering and using the COVIDSafe application.